Dala-Floda

 Dala-Floda or Floda is a locality situated in Gagnef Municipality, Dalarna County, Sweden with 680 inhabitants in 2010.

 Dala-Floda is a small village, with a few shops and a reasonably sized park.

+Measuring 158 meters in length, the Kyrkbron bridge in Dala-Floda is recognized as Sweden's longest wooden suspension bridge.
+Erected in 1922 as a replacement for a log bridge lost to the 1916 flood, the wooden structure was later destroyed by fire in 1980.
+It was, however, re-established and formally inaugurated by the royal couple on May 18, 1983.